OthelloPlusPlus/Libft/README.md

 Project creating a function which reads a file discriptor and returns it contents one line at a time.

 ### Evaluations

-## Additionals
-The functionality of other projects required additional functions to be build.
-Whenever possible these functions were build in the most generalized way, allowing for more frequent usage.
-Those were added to the libft library.